tegos-article/article-laravel-managing-hierarchical-data/1-article.md

 select * from categories;
 ```

-Just a **single query**, with all hierarchical logic resolved via `_lft`/`_rgt`.
+Just **single query**, with all hierarchical logic resolved via `_lft`/`_rgt`.

 **Pros:**

-* Best performance for read-heavy scenarios.
+* Best performance for read-heavy cases.
 * Single flat query, minimal joins.

 **Cons:**

-* More complex write operations (inserts/moves).
+* Writes (inserts/moves) are more complex and can get messy.
-* Requires careful tree rebuilding after large imports.
+* Requires careful tree rebuilding after big imports or structural changes.

 ## Benchmark Results

-We benchmarked each approach by running each 100 times with the 1,000-category tree:
+Each approach underwent benchmarking through 100 repeated executions using the 1,000-category tree for testing:

 ```php
 $measures = Benchmark::measure([